caitlincoffey/Movement-Synthesizer/musictheory.md

 It selects between six chords: a major chord in the same key signature, a minor chord in the same key signature, a minor chord in the key signature above, a major chord in the key signature above, a minor chord in the key signature below, and a major chord the key signature below.
 This helps mitigate most dissonant chords, while it also provides some room for the key signature to move around.

-Based off the chord selection, there are three possible note choices (integers) to select for both the x and y axes.
+Based off the chord selection and the incoming note from the x axis (the base note), there are three possible note choices (integers) to select for both the z and y axes.
 These three integers correspond to the notes needed to produce the selected chord in the 12-tone Western music scale.
 Here is an example of three possible note choices to form a major chord in the same key signature: `musicnote_limits = [base_note, base_note+4, base_note+7];`

 Major chords have three notes: the root, the major third, and the perfect 5th.
 The root in this case is the base note selected from the x axis.
 Since 12-tone music is a modulo 12 arithmetic system based on 'half tones', major 3rds are represented as 4 'half tones' above the base note, and perfect 5ths are represented as 7 'half tones' above the base note.